timm/ish/CONTRIB.md

 ______

-# How to Contribute to ISH
+# How to contribute to ISH

 ## Process